 Allergan rejects Valeant and Ackman's raised takeover offer

-Ackman, who has almost a 10 percent stake in Allergan, and Valeant raised their joint offer on May 28 and when investors were displeased and sold shares, added even more cash to it on May 30.
-He also said that he would call shareholders to a vote.
+Ackman, who runs Pershing and has almost a 10 percent stake in Allergan, and Valeant on May 28 raised their joint offer and when investors were displeased and sold shares, added even more cash to it on May 30.

 "We do not believe your latest proposal offers sufficient or certain value to warrant discussions between Allergan and Valeant," Allergan Chief Executive Officer David Pyott said in a letter to Valeant CEO Michael Pearson.
 (Reporting by Caroline Humer; Editing by Chizu Nomiyama)